 In the present contribution, we adopt the high order size-moment method with a continuous reconstruction of the size distribution to model a polydisperse spray.
-This approach, based mainly on \cite{massot2010,kah2010,kah12,kah2015}, consists in deriving a dynamical system of finite set of size-moments of the NDF.
+This approach, based mainly on \cite{massot2010,kah12,kah2015}, consists in deriving a dynamical system on a finite set of size-moments of the NDF.
 The integer size-moments are defined as follows, with $N\ge 1$ for a non dimensional size interval $[0,1]$, $\Mom=(\mom_0,\ldots,\mom_N)^t$, with $\mom_k=\int_0^{1}\size^k\ns(t,\xv,\size)\mathrm{d}\size$.
 For the so-called Eulerian Multi Size Moment (EMSM) model, the droplet velocity is assumed to be independent on the size: $\U(t,\xv)$.
 Vi\'e at al. \cite{vieJCP2012} developed a model able to deal with this dependence, but it is beyond the scope of this paper.
-The system of the EMSM model obtained from an integration of the semi-kinetic system \eqref{eq:semi-kinetic} over $\size \in [0,1]$ multiplied by $\size^k$:
+The system of the EMSM model obtained from an integration of the semi-kinetic system \eqref{eq:semi-kinetic} over $\size \in [0,1]$ multiplied by $\size^k$ reads:

-Let us remark that, the term $-\KEvap \ns(t,\xv,\size=0)$ expresses the pointwise disappearance flux of droplets through evaporation.
-This term only appears in the first equation.
-But, it participates in the other moments evolution in the same way through the coupling terms $-k\KEvap \mom_{k-1}$, when we consider the integral formulation of this system \cite{massot2010}.
-To close the system, we need to determine the size distribution from the known moments.\\
+where $k=1\hdots N$.
+The unclosed term $-\KEvap \ns(t,\xv,\size=0)$ expresses the pointwise disappearance flux of droplets through evaporation.
+Even though, this term is only involved in the first equation, it contributes in the evolution of the other moments in the same way through the terms $-k\KEvap \mom_{k-1}$ \cite{massot2010}.
 Before proposing a closure of this model, let us recall the definition of the moment space and some useful properties.
-We denote by $P([0,1])$ the set of all probability density measures of the interval $[0,1]$.
-Then the Nth "normalized" moment space $\mathbb{M}_N$ is define as follows:
+We denote by $P$ the set of all probability density measures of the interval $[0,1]$.
+Then the Nth ``normalized" moment space $\mathbb{M}_N$ is defined as follows: